Hey Kids (Start Here)

 I wish I knew, Newt thinks in unspoken reply.

-He finds the base of the stairs, pockets his apricots, grips the metal railing in his left hand, his flashlight in his right, and begins to ascend, whistling through his teeth along with Cover Singer’s developing Supercos set that consists of Central Dogma, Evangeline, LHC, and Enchiridion.
+He finds the base of the stairs, pockets his apricots, grips the metal railing in one hand, his flashlight in the other, and begins to ascend, whistling through his teeth along with Cover Singer’s developing Supercos set that consists of Central Dogma, Evangeline, LHC, and Enchiridion.

 He climbs, he stops.
 He climbs, he stops.
 He slips in iterations.
-The steps are steep and trip him up; he hits his knees, his shins, his hands, and halts his falls by gripping rust-edged railings and grated metal steps.
+The steps are steep and trip him up; he hits his knees, his shins, his hands, and halts his falls by gripping rust-edged railings.
 The light he holds swings wild and cuts across the cavern that he climbs, illuminating webs of structural supports.
 His heart’s too fast, his blood’s too thin, his handheld light too focused.
 His eyes don’t hurt, so that’s a plus, but there are parts of him that used to see in darkness.

 When he clears the halfway mark, he backs against the Wall and collapses to the grated metal of the landing.
 Cover Singer shifts her songs from his to someone else’s—autoclaves and blood and foam, heartbreaking preterition—Newt struggles hard to place it while his seething kaiju choir drives him onward with eumenideic shrieks.